ioggstream/python-course/python-high-school/01_strings.md

 ```

 A string is a finite, ordered sequence of typographic characters
-(e.g., from an alphabet, like the one thaught at school).
+(e.g., from an alphabet, like the one taught at school).

 Exercises: finite strings using an alphabet $\Sigma : |\Sigma| = k$.